Critical Deadline & Choice

 (1.5% × High-3 × first 5 yrs) + (1.75% × High-3 × next 5 yrs) + (2% × High-3 × remaining yrs)

-Permanent Age Reduction (Under 55)
+Permanent Age Reduction (If Applicable)

-Example: Retiring at age 51 and 6 months.
-You are 3 full years and 6 months under 55.
-Reduction = (3 years × 2%) + (6 months × 1/6th of 1% per month) = 6% + 1% = 7%.
-Your annuity is reduced by 7% for life.
+CSRS Example: Retiring at age 51 years and 6 months.
+You are 3 full years and 6 months (42 months) under 55.
+Reduction = 42 months × (1/600) = 7%.
+Your CSRS annuity is reduced by 7% for life. - FERS Employees: There is no annuity reduction for FERS employees who retire on a discontinued service annuity under the age of 55 for their FERS basic annuity.

 DSR Eligibility & Annuity Calculator (Estimate)